BlockEdenHQ/web-blockeden-home/blog/2023-09-15-aptos-indexer-graphql-launch-for-efficient-api-development.md

 ### Why choose Aptos Indexer GraphQL?

-Aptos Indexer GraphQL is a high-performance GraphQL API tailor-made for Aptos developers by [blockeden.xyz](http:).
+Aptos Indexer GraphQL is a high-performance GraphQL API tailor-made for Aptos developers.
 It aims to provide the following advantages to Aptos developers:

 1. **Simplified development process**